Lehks/mercury/README.md

 ### Partial Tables

-Partial tables are tables, that can be used to implement a kind of inheritance for tables.
+Partial tables are tables that can be used to implement a kind of inheritance for tables.
 A partial table defines columns, primary key and constraints like any other table, but it will not create an actual table in the database.
 Instead, other, actual tables, can inherit from a partial table and will then gain all of the columns, primary keys and constraints from the partial table (in addition to the columns, primary keys and constraints that are defined by the table itself).

 The obvious advantage of partial tables is, that they save space and avoid redundancies (in a similar way that column and type definitions do).
 However, there is an additional benefit: each partial table will have a class in the client and the tables that inherit from another partial table will also inherit from the class of the respective partial table.